INL/BlackLab/proxy/README.md

 This is a work in progress.
 Still to do:

+- make CI tests run with Solr as well
 - SearchParameters: support all parameters.
 Use Map...? (but how to deal with different types?)
-- /fields/NAME for metadata fields
+- error handling
 - /autocomplete
 - /sharing (read-only for now)
 - /cache-info
-- error handling
-- make CI tests run with Solr as well
 - ensure proxying to BlackLab Server works as well

 ## API v4